Codecademy/docs/content/swiftui/concepts/views/terms/Label/label.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-A **label** is a standard user interface component that includes an icon and a title.
-It appears in many different context like collections, lists or  disclosable lists, buttons, to name a few.
+A **`label`** is a standard user interface component that includes an icon and a title.
+It appears in many different context like collections, lists or buttons, to name a few.

 ## Syntax